pranav-walunj1/Hand_detection/README.md

-Hand Tracking with MediaPipe and OpenCV - for one test angle, i.e. 3 handlandmark points : (Currently it is at the testing phase, thst's why only on one joint for now)
+Hand Tracking with MediaPipe and OpenCV - (Currently it is at the testing phase)

 - Features
   -  Real-time hand tracking using MediaPipe.
-  -  Angle calculation between specified joints of the index finger.
+  -  Angle calculation between specified joints of the finger.
   -  Visualization of hand landmarks and angles on the video feed.

 - Imports: